MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 After you've saved and accessed all the former employee's user data, you can delete the former employee's account.

 Don't delete the account if you've set up email forwarding or converted it to a shared mailbox.
 Both need the account to anchor the forwarding or shared mailbox.

+### Use the new admin center to delete a former employee's user account

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 ::: moniker range="o365-worldwide"